How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Introduction

 To further our understanding of how these moderation strategies are enacted to tame abuse, here we study Twitter accounts' creation and suspension dynamics.
-Existing research into suspended accounts on Twitter spans various settings, from political elections to social movements~\cite{le2019postmortem,toraman2022blacklivesmatter,majo2021role}: one limitation is that, in all cases, these analyses are \emph{retrospective}, i.e., done by querying Twitter's API with a considerable delay with respect to the observed periods, hence preventing the determination of when accounts were actually suspended.
-Furthermore, labeled ground truth data about legitimate and abusive accounts is required.
-Researchers typically rely on labeled datasets emerged during audits or investigations into these platforms \cite{guo2022large}.
-One such example was the case of the Russian \textit{Internet Research Agency} state-controlled accounts \cite{badawy2018analyzing}, whose labels became public; however, Twitter never disclosed how they identified such malicious actors.
+Existing research into suspended accounts on Twitter spans various settings, from political elections to social movements~\cite{le2019postmortem,toraman2022blacklivesmatter,majo2021role}: a limitation to these studies is that their analyses are retrospective, i.e., done by querying Twitter's Application Programming Interface (API) with a considerable delay (sometimes years) with respect to the period of activity of observed users, hence preventing the determination of when and why accounts were actually suspended, information that are not disclosed by the platform.
+As labeled ground truth data about legitimate and abusive accounts is not always available, researchers typically rely on labeled datasets that emerged during audits or investigations into these platforms \cite{guo2022large}.
+One such example is the case of the Russian \textit{Internet Research Agency} state-controlled accounts \cite{badawy2018analyzing}, whose Twitter handles were released by the US Congress; however, Twitter never disclosed how they identified such malicious actors.
 This lack of transparency can hinder our understanding of moderation dynamics and perhaps the generalizability of associated findings.
-To avoid these two problems (retrospective labeling and narrow-focused labels), in this study, instead, we will use the \textit{Twitter Compliance API}, and we will track in real-time newly created accounts, to ascertain whether and when they will be suspended by Twitter.
-Since monitoring the whole platform would be operationally unfeasible, due to the API's limitations, we will focus on major events that spark significant attention and are conducive of controversy, e.g., geopolitical events~\cite{stella2018bots, jiang2020political}, hence becoming fertile ground for platform abuse, namely the 2022 Russia-Ukraine war and the 2022 French Presidential election.
+We attempt to address these two problems (retrospective labeling and opaque labels) in this study by timely tracking newly created accounts, and identifying suspended users with minimum delay with respect to the period of observation, with the goal of ascertaining whether and when they were suspended by Twitter.
+Since monitoring the whole platform would be operationally unfeasible, due to the API's limitations, we focus on two major events that sparked significant attention and are conducive to controversy, e.g., geopolitical events~\cite{stella2018bots, jiang2020political}, hence becoming fertile ground for platform abuse, namely the 2022 Russia-Ukraine war and the 2022 French Presidential election.